dozieaji/online-Banking-Sytem/README.md

 About
 This is a project for practicing Spring + Thymeleaf.
 The idea was to build online banking system.

 It was made using Spring Boot, Spring Security, Thymeleaf, Spring Data JPA, Spring Data REST, JavaScript, JQuery.
-Database is in memory sql Workbench.....
+Database is in memory sql Workbench.
 Online Banking Requirements

 About